 This Australian based proofreading and editing service provider is a sister company to the above listed Global English Editing.

 TCK Publishing often has vacant full-time positions for remote freelance editors and writers, so keep an eye on their current job openings page regularly.

-This mass market trade publisher typically provides its editing and writing freelancers with a compensation of $20 to $30 per hour, as well as with valuable resources, tools and training to sharpen their skills.
+:his mass-market trade publisher typically provides its editing and writing freelancers with a compensation of $20 to $30 per hour, as well as with valuable resources, tools, and training to sharpen their skills.

 Their contractors work flexible hours from anywhere in the world and get paid monthly.

 As a reminder, here’s where you can find all their current editing and other job openings for both home-based freelancers and office-based professionals.

 46: Quality Proofreading

 Quality Proofreading is a UK company which is ‘always interested in hearing from experienced proofreaders and editors, particularly those with backgrounds in science/engineering and business/management’.